Hurricane Isbell: Florida

 Though Isbell struck the state as a Category 2 hurricane, no winds in excess of 100 mph were reported.
-Measurements peaked at 90 mph at both Everglades City and Indiantown.
+Measurements peaked at 90 mph at both Everglades City and Indiantown, confined to a narrow coastal zone.
 Hurricane-force gusts were measured in Belle Glade, Fort Lauderdale, Key West, Pompano Beach, and West Palm Beach.
 Atmospheric pressures fell to 970.7 mb (hPa; 28.67 inHg) in the Dry Tortugas and 977.5 mb (hPa; 28.87 inHg) on the mainland in Juno Beach.
 Rainfall in the state was relatively limited owing to the brisk movement of the storm, though a frontal system immediately preceding the hurricane brought heavy rains to the state.
 A peak total of 9.46 in was measured in West Palm Beach, though an estimated 80% of this was attributable to the front.
 Amounts from the hurricane itself were likely around 5 in.
 No major storm surge was reported during Isbell's passage due to greatly weaker winds in the back half of the storm.
 Tides in Key West rose 4 to 5 ft above normal.

 Throughout Florida, three people were killed in relation to the storm and no more than $10 million in damage occurred, with more than half of which was attributed to agricultural losses.
 In addition, 76 people were injured, 12 of whom required hospitalization.
 Structural damage was relatively limited, with only 63 homes and businesses, mostly trailers, being destroyed; 159 other structures sustained major damage while a further 631 experienced minor damage.
 The majority of damage from Isbell was not from the hurricane itself but rather tornadoes spawned by its outer bands.
-At least nine, and as many as twelve, tornadoes affected the state with the greatest effects being felt in the Miami metropolitan area.
+(Note: An eyewitness cited equal losses from tornadoes and other effects.)
+At least nine, and as many as seventeen, (Note: Multiple sources listed 11 or more, and the National Hurricane Center in its annual report noted "at least" 13, though the official total was nine.) tornadoes affected the state with the greatest effects being felt in the Miami metropolitan area, setting a contemporary record for hurricane-spawned tornadoes until Hurricane Beulah three years later.
+As Isbell headed northeast, the tornadoes formed close to the eye in its right-front quadrant, with activity centered mainly on coastal eastern Florida between Eau Gallie and Coral Gables.
 All storm-related injuries were attributed to these tornadoes as well as the majority of structural damage.
-According to the National Climatic Data Center, four of these tornadoes were of F2 intensity.
+According to the National Climatic Data Center, four of these tornadoes were of F2 (strong) intensity.
+At least one tornado family was verified, consisting of serial tornadoes fostered by a single thunderstorm.